Candy Cane Games

 Clock

-A clock is just an internal helper object that tells us how far along we are in an JointAnimator or Sound.
-Clock lives on the client.
-It can use either client time or estimated server time as its reference.
+A clock is just an internal helper object that tells us how far along we are in a SkAnimator, PropertyAnimator, or SoundPlayer.
+Clock state can be changed by server or client scripts.
+Client-side changes stay local and may intentionally desync.

 FieldType